enormandeau/python_exercises/problem_ideas.md

   - Run without (or wrong number of) arguments
   - Return docstring (`__doc__`)

+- The PATH variable
+  - Make your script visible from everywhere
+  - Launch it without a path with `script.py`

 - Simple Math
   - shebang
   - docstring
   - user input = two numbers and a sign (`+ - * /`)
   - print result as an equation, example: "3 + 5 = 8"
+  - Create a folder for your scripts and add it to your PATH

 ## Playing with files